 The self-discipline and responsibility that would come to characterize Williams' poker play and bankroll management later in life first showed up in childhood.
 His mother was a flight attendant who was away for days at a time and a young Williams stayed with his grandparents.
 But he didn't like it and, by the age of 12, he would stay home alone while his mom was gone, cooking meals and getting himself ready for school.

 In his spare time, he started playing "Magic: The Gathering," a fantasy-based strategy card game where players attack each other using tactics available in their deck of Magic cards, which include creatures and spells.
 He was a natural and eventually became a top-ranked Magic player competing in tournaments around the world.

 But his ultimate goal was to attend an Ivy League school.
-After mailing out applications, Williams received acceptance letters from some of the best universities in the United States: Harvard, Stanford and Princeton.
+After mailing out applications, David Williams received acceptance letters from some of the best universities in the United States: Harvard, Stanford and Princeton.
 He chose Princeton.

 Life as a student on the east coast, however, was lonely and cold for the Texas native.
 Eventually he quit to attend Southern Methodist University in his hometown, where he earned a 4.0 GPA and is now only a few credits shy of a degree in economics.

 Back in Dallas, Williams transferred his math and logic skills to playing poker.
 He competed in illicit cash games and started playing online.
 In 2004, while playing at the Bodog.com poker room, Williams won a seat at the World Series of Poker.

 There the unknown player made it to the final table of the WSOP main event and caught the attention of the professional poker world by placing second to Greg "Fossilman" Raymer and winning $3.5 million.
 It was the best ever WSOP finish for an African-American player.